eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 A detailed list of these topics and the progress of their development is available on [GitHub](https://github.com/orgs/eu-digital-identity-wallet/projects/36).

-## 2 Wallet functionalities
+## 2 EUDI Wallet functionalities

 ### 2.1 Introduction

 The EUDI Wallet ecosystem is designed as a secure, User-controlled digital environment that enables Users to use their Wallet Unit to manage and present their person identification data (PID) and attestations across both public and private services in the EU.
 Its functionalities are built around security, privacy, and User control, ensuring seamless interactions with Relying Parties and other entities, while adhering to data protection principles.

 This chapter outlines the core functionalities of Wallet Solutions, as defined